EmilLamprecht/vakish-1/_data/staticpage/testing-static-page.md

 ## Harry Harrison

 I'm a writer and investment manager with a passion for technology and finance.
-I’ve been writing for over 4 years and I enjoy creating educational and informative content related to these two areas.
+I've been writing for over 4 years and I enjoy creating educational and informative content related to these two areas.